-150 The autonomous profiler deployed in the summers of 2009-2012 at station AP5 (Fig. 1) recorded vertical profiles of temperature, salinity, and Chl a fluorescence in the water layer 151 from 2 to 50 m with a time resolution of 3 h and a vertical resolution of 10 cm.
-The sensor set 152 153 at the buoy profiler consisted of an OS316plus CTD probe (Idronaut S.r.l.) equipped with a Seapoint Chl a fluorimeter.
-To avoid biofouling of sensors, the parking depth well below the 154 euphotic layer depth and electrochemical antifouling system were applied.
-Ship-borne 155 measurements and sampling close to the buoy profiler were arranged bi-weekly to check the 156 quality of data (compare the vertical profiles from the buoy with those from the research 157 vessel) and to calibrate the Chl a fluorimeter by laboratory analyses of Chl a content from the 158 159 water samples.
+The autonomous profiler deployed in the summers of 2009-2012 at station AP5 (Fig. 1) recorded vertical profiles of temperature, salinity, and Chl a fluorescence in the water layer from 2 to 50 m with a time resolution of 3 h and a vertical resolution of 10 cm.
+The sensor set at the buoy profiler consisted of an OS316plus CTD probe (Idronaut S.r.l.) equipped with a Seapoint Chl a fluorometer.
+To avoid biofouling of sensors, the parking depth well below the euphotic layer depth and electro-chemical anti-fouling system were applied.
+Ship borne measurements and sampling close to the buoy profiler were arranged bi-weekly to check the quality of data (compare the vertical profiles form the buoy with those from the research vessel) and to calibrate the Chl a fluorometer by laboratory analyses of Chl a content from the water samples.

-The dataset used also includes Scanfish surveys of temperature, salinity, and Chl a 160 161 fluorescence conducted to map the horizontal distribution of T, S, and Chl a in the water column from 2 to 45 m (see location of sections in Fig. 1).
-The average distance between the 162 consecutive Scanfish cycles, including down- and upcast while the vessel was moving with a 163 speed of 7 knots, was 600 m.
-Data was recorded continuously (both down- and upcast are 164 used) and the processed data were stored with a vertical resolution of 0.5 m.
-Scanfish sensor 165 set consisted of a Neil Brown Mark III CTD probe and TriOS microFlu-chl-A fluorimeter.
-166 167 Ship-borne CTD measurements and water sampling was conducted before and after the 168 Scanfish surveys to control the quality of Scanfish data and calibrate the fluorimeter.
-169 To calibrate the used (different) Chl a sensors, the Chl a concentration in the water 170 samples was determined in the laboratory.
-Whatman GF/F glass fiber filters and extraction at room temperature in the dark with 96% ethanol for 24 h were used.
-The Chl a content from 171 172 the extract was measured spectrophotometrically (HELCOM, 1988) by Thermo Helios $\gamma$ .
-The dataset from July-August 2009-2012 analyzed in the present study is described in 173 174 Table 1.
-Altogether data from 461 ferry crossings Tallinn-Helsinki, 968 CTD and Chl a
+The data set used includes also Scanfish surveys of temperature, salinity and Chl a fluorescence conducted to map the horizontal distribution of T, S and Chl a in the water column from 2 to 45 m (see location of sections in Fig. 1).
+The average

+- 10 distance between the consecutive Scanfish cycles, including down- and upcast while the vessel was moving with a speed of 7 knots, was 600 m.
+Data was recorded continuously (both down- and upcast are used) and the processed data were stored with a vertical resolution of 0.5 m.
+Scanfish sensor set consisted of a Neil Brown Mark III CTD probe and TriOS microFlu-chl-A fluorometer.
+Ship borne CTD measurements and water sampling was conducted before and after the Scanfish surveys to control the quality of Scanfish data and calibrate the fluorometer. - 15

+In order to calibrate the used (different) Chl a sensors the Chl a concentration in the water samples was determined in the laboratory.
+Whatman GF/F glass fibre filters and extraction at room temperature in the dark with 96% ethanol for 24 h were used.
+The Chl a content from the extract was measured spectrophotometrically (HELCOM, 1988) by Thermo Helios γ .

-175 profiles collected at station AP5 and six Scanfish surveys are included.
+The data set from July-August 2009-2012 analysed in the present study is described in Table 1.
+Altogether data from 461 ferry crossings Tallinn-Helsinki, 968 CTD and Chl a profiles collected at station AP5 and six Scanfish surveys are included.

-177 2.2 Calculations
+20 2.2 Calculations

-The results in the following sections are presented as graphs of pre-processed observational 178 data and horizontal wavenumber spectra of temperature variance calculated from the Ferrybox 179 and Scanfish measurements as well as the estimated characteristics of vertical stratification at 180 station AP5.
-The use of spatial spectra of temperature (instead of density) was based on the 181 assumptions that in summer in the surface and thermocline layer of the GoF the water density 182 is mainly controlled by temperature and it is measured by one sensor while density has to be 183 estimated from the readings of two separate sensors.
-The following approaches are used in the 184 calculations.
-185
+The results in the following sections are presented as graphs of pre-processed observational data and horizontal wavenumber spectra of temperature variance calculated from the Ferrybox and Scanfish measurements as well as the estimated characteristics of vertical stratification at station AP5.
+The use of spatial spectra of temperature (instead of density) was based on the assumptions that in summer in the surface and thermocline layer of the GoF the water density is mainly controlled by temperature and it is measured by one sensor while density has to be estimated from the readings of two separate sensors.
+The 25 following approaches are used in the calculations.